 THIRD-PARTY PAYOR ACTIONS.
-As of June 30, 2003, there were approximately six Third-Party Payor Actions pending against Liggett.
+As of September 30, 2003, there were approximately five Third-Party Payor Actions pending against Liggett.
 The claims in these cases are similar to those in the Governmental Actions but have been commenced by insurance companies, union health and welfare trust funds, asbestos manufacturers and others.
 Nine United States Circuit Courts of Appeal have ruled that Third-Party Payors did not have standing to bring lawsuits against the cigarette manufacturers.
 The United States Supreme Court has denied petitions for certiorari in the cases decided by five of the courts of appeal.
 However, a number of Third-Party Payor Actions, including an action brought by 24 Blue Cross/Blue Shield Plans, remain pending.

 In June 2001, a jury in a third party payor action brought by Empire Blue Cross and Blue Shield in the Eastern District of New York rendered a verdict awarding the plaintiff \$17,800 in damages against the major tobacco companies.
 As against Liggett, the jury awarded the plaintiff damages of \$89.
 In February 2002, the court awarded plaintiff's counsel \$37,800 in attorneys' fees, without allocating the fee award among the several defendants.
 Liggett has appealed both the jury verdict and the attorneys' fee award.
-Oral argument before the United States Court of Appeals for the Second Circuit was held in February 2003.
+In September 2003, the United States Court of Appeals for the Second Circuit certified two questions relating to plaintiff's direct claims of deceptive business practices to the New York Court of Appeals.
+The Second Circuit reversed the portion of the judgment relating to the verdict returned against defendants under plaintiff's subrogation claim, and deferred its ruling on defendants' appeal of the attorneys' fees award until such time as the New York Court of Appeals rules on the certified questions.